amma-athena/dnd-soup/01-scripts/00-to-do-list.md

 ## What improvements can be made?

 1. ~~Choose an appropriate filetype~~
-2. Update the script to a .md file
+2. Update the script to a .md file?
 3. Make the function to request files more elegant
 4. Remove unnecessary fluff
 5. Move on to the next step!